 3° 7' 60S Long 142° 20' 60E Aitape is a small coastal town

 located on the north coast of New Guinea in Aitape-Lumi District in West Sepik Province (Sandaun Province) in Papua New Guinea (PNG).
 To the west is Vanimo and Hollandia (Jayapura).
 To the east is Tadji and Wewak.
 Borders Aitape Harbor to the north.
-Today located in West
+Today located in the Aitape-Lumi District of West

 Sepik Province in Papua